fkarg/fkarg.github.io/drafts/getting-things-done.md

 incredibly detailed, with close to 40k characters over more than 6k words.
 And they are not in a format where I can just 'share' them - most of them are more or less my stream of consciousness while reading the book.
 I don't think they would really be understandable.

-So in the past, notably in the [No Asshole Rule][no-asshole] and [Zero to One][zero-one] I just wrote them out.
+In the past, notably in the [No Asshole Rule][no-asshole] and [Zero to One][zero-one] I just wrote them out.
 I wanted to do this here as well, initially.
 But I can't seem to get myself to do it productively, so I won't.
-If you're really interested in my stream-of-conscious notes, write me a comment or a mail if you are too lazy to look at the HTML source. (they are there as a long comment)
+If you're really interested in my stream-of-conscious notes, take a look at the HTML source (they are there as a long comment).

 <!--
 ### Foreword